Cast Urethane / Polyurethane Rollers

 Urethane in the roller and molding industry is most often a liquid that is cast in molds to produce parts or roller covers.
 We do not use millable urethanes because their physical properties are not near what cast urethane can accomplish or what properties engineers are specifying when “urethane” is requested.
 In general, millable urethanes are used by covering companies that do not have the capability to supply true liquid cast urethane.

-Benefits of Polyurethane Include:
+Benefits of Polyurethane Rollers Include:

 - Improved Abrasion Resistance